redbeakstudio/dust-disco/README.md

 Our camp is casual and meant to be fun, playful, and focus on scent.
 We will invite friends new & old to join us.

+## Scheduling
+We will post an invite to friends when we are ready.
+There will be an Airtable sign up form though be aware the experience might not work & will break, but we will try to tell you.
+Otherwise we expect to have some events for a few hours in mid-September.

 ## Dust Scavenger Hunt
 Our focus is multi-sensory and the theme is Orris/Dust this month (Virgo, an earth sign, moving into the fall in the Northern Hemisphere & spring in the Southern.)